AntonioCabrera/FlappyBirdPlayvationTest2020/README.md

      * Regularized to Microsoft standards for C# (UCC for public properties lCC for private properties).
      * Memory allocated properties.
      * UIManager added to replace in-script injections to the UI for calls to the UIManager.
-     * Forced framerate to 60 for uniform experience accross devices.
+     * Forced framerate to 60 for uniform experience across all devices.
      * Column script deleted to improve memory instances of on scene.
-     * Column pool improved to be more precice and performance friendly replacing checks on update to a coroutine.
+     * Column pool improved to be more precise and performance friendly replacing checks on update to a coroutine.
-     * Columns are moved to a single parent to removed redundant scripts and optimize scene.
+     * Columns are moved to a single parent now to remove redundant scripts and optimize scene.
+     * Bird script now checks and addforce on a FixedUpdate for a more uniform execution.

  ## Comments:
  I decided to avoid AWS as I used it on the past but only from the FrontEnd, although I know a little about its APIS and flows, not enought to spend a lot of time preparing the service.
 I decided to use Dreamlo, a simple and small service to provide what I needed in this test.
  I spent a bit more than 6 hours in the exercise because I found some troubles when testing on Android related to the Unit Test assemblies so I had to remove them because I really wanted it to be mobile ready and it is!
 It only needs to sign the apk and its prepared for the store.